Anne O'Hara

-Anne Kirsten O'Hara (born October 14, 2002, in Anchorage) is an American curler from Fairbanks, Alaska.
-She currently plays third on Team Delaney Strouse.
+Anne Kirsten O'Hara (born October 14, 2002, in Anchorage) is an American curler, originally from Fairbanks, Alaska.
+She currently skips her own team out of Chaska, Minnesota.
 She won the bronze medal for the United States at the 2022 World Junior Curling Championships and the 2023 Winter World University Games.

 Career

 In 2014, O'Hara competed in the 2014 Arctic Winter Games as lead for the Alaskan team led by Cora Farrell.
 At the event, the team finished in third place and won the bronze medal.
 Two years later, the team represented Alaska internationally at the 2016 U18 International Curling Championships, missing the playoffs with a 2–3 record.

 For the next three seasons, her team, now led by Ariel Traxler, competed in the United States Junior Curling Championships but were unsuccessful in reaching the playoffs.
 During the 2019–20 season, she played in the qualifiers for the 2020 Winter Youth Olympics as lead for the Kevin Tuma rink.
 After going undefeated in the round robin, the team lost in the semifinals and were eliminated.
 At the junior championships, her team started with four straight wins before losing their last three games, missing the playoffs for a fourth consecutive year.
 Later in the season, she competed in her first United States Women's Curling Championship as lead for the Patti Lank rink.
 At the championship, the team finished with a 3–4 record, just missing the playoffs.

 The following season, her junior team of Traxler, Elizabeth Janiak and Sara Olson qualified for the 2021 United States Women's Curling Championship which was held in a bio-secure bubble at the Wausau Curling Club in Wausau, Wisconsin in May 2021.
 They finished with a 1–5 record, not advancing to the playoffs.
 O'Hara also played in the bubble for the 2021 United States Mixed Doubles Curling Championship with partner Coleman Thurston where they went 2–3.